John 6:45

 expressed with words.
 If you know and use and accept the right words, then you

-have the life that the Spirit gives and you walk in fellowship with God.
-If you
+have the life that the Spirit gives and you walk in fellowship with Christ.
+If

-don’t have those words, then you don’t have life, and you don’t have the
+you do not have those words, then you do not have life, and you do not have the

 Spirit.
 God has given us His word so that we can have life, and God has